vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 ## Error: Lock file is already being held

 This error message appears in the logs in some instances of a failed backup job.
-It means that the VM’s folder on the remote is already used by a process.
+It means that the VM’s folder on the backup repository is already used by a process.
 This could be:

 - another backup job
 - a merge process on the Virtual Hard Disk (VHD)